franciscorichter/franciscorichter.github.io/_teaching/2025-fall-NC.md

 degree_program: "Bachelor of Science in Informatics, 3rd year"
 ---

-Numerical Computing is a course offered at the Università della Svizzera italiana (USI), Faculty of Informatics, as part of the Bachelor of Science in Informatics (3rd year).
+This course provides a comprehensive introduction to numerical methods and their implementation in computational environments, focusing on both theory and practical applications.
+Students will learn to solve mathematical problems using numerical techniques and apply these methods to real-world scenarios in science and engineering.

-The course covers foundational and practical aspects of numerical methods and their implementation in computing environments.
-Topics typically include:
+**Key topics include:**
 - Numerical solutions to equations
 - Interpolation and approximation
 - Numerical integration and differentiation